sirech/talk-kotlin-microservices/presentation.md

 ???

-- That's the beauty of microservices, experiments are possible
+- java has improved a lot, specially since java 8
+- still, 20 years of backwards compatibility

 ---